thomasbreydo/movieposters/README.md

 A simple Python package to get the link a movie's poster given its title.

+> Please consider starring the repo if this package is useful!
+>
+> Thanks :)

 ## Installation

 Installation has been made easy with PyPI.
 Depending on your system, you should either run